 In a Java client, you typically begin Java applications by running the Java Virtual Machine (VM) on the command main method of a class.
 The JDBCExamples class, for example, contains a main method.
-When you execute the class from the command line as in the following:
+It is the command main method that executes when you execute the class from the command line as in the following: